-While blog contributors are welcome to submit pieces that are off-theme for a given month, pieces responding to our call for current themes or tying current and prior themes will be given priority consideration.
+While blog contributors are welcome to submit pieces on any topic, pieces responding to our call for current themes or tying current and prior themes will be given priority consideration.
 All themed submissions must adhere to the blog standards laid out in our submission guidelines.

 Call For Themed Blog Submissions

 Fall 2022: Higher Education in an Ailing Republic

 It is no secret that the U.S. is splintering into different frames of reality.
 Our political tribes operate under wildly different facts and narratives, making constructive disagreement rare.
 Social media allows us to create our own bubbles of reality.
 We disagree on basic narratives around democracy, climate, education, gender, race, history, spirituality, and on and on.